Question 1.

 Fill in the blank for this famous Luther quote: “…with regard to God, and in all that bears on salvation or damnation, [man] has no ______________ but is a captive, prisoner and bondslave, either to the will of God, or to the will of Satan.”

-My Answer: Galatians 3:22 describes the whole world as a “prisoner of sin”- this hardly sounds like freedom.
-This is but one verse among countless that describe mankind as in slavery to sin.
+My Answer: Galatians 3:22 describes the everyone as a “prisoner of sin.”
+This hardly sounds like freedom!
+This is but one verse among manty that describe mankind as in slavery to sin.

-Luther taught that Erasmus’ view of the free will is that it is “ineffective” without God’s grace, but, Luther said, if the free will needs a little of God’s grace, then it must be a permanent prisoner to evil since it cannot turn itself to the good.
-Luther’s doctrine of the will at times seems deterministic.
-He sees neither puppet or automaton.
-He does not try to figure out how it all works (the relationship between creature and creator).
-He says we are free in horizontal relationships, to choose things (like food or spouses), but we are bound though in the vertical relationship away from choosing God.
-We are all born with defiance in the heart.
+In a debate with Erasmus, Luther said his opponent's view of free will was that it is ineffective without God’s grace, but, Luther said, if the free will needs a little of God’s grace, then it must be a permanent prisoner to evil since it cannot turn itself to the good.
+True, Luther’s doctrine of the will does at times seems deterministic.
+He does not try to figure out how it all works (i.e., the relationship between creature and creator).
+He says we are free in horizontal relationships to choose things (like food or spouses), but we are bound in the vertical relationship away from choosing God.

 Question 9